shapediver/DotNetSdkExampleConsoleApp/README.md

   list-models                List ShapeDiver models, sorted by descending date of creation.

-  model-computation-stats    Fetch data from the log of computations of a ShapeDiver model, display some statistics.
+  model-computation-stats    Fetch, display and export data from the log of computations of a ShapeDiver model.

   text-io-batch-demo         Demo using a ShapeDiver model with text input and output for batch processing.